Chapter 173-13 Accessing Confidential Personal Information

 (3) Notification may be made by any method reasonably designed to accurately inform the person of the invalid access, including written, electronic, or telephone notice.

 (D) Appointment of a data privacy point of contact: ODA's director shall designate an ODA employee to serve as the data privacy point of contact.
-The data privacy point of contact shall work with the chief privacy officer within the office of information technology to assist ODA with both the implementation of privacy protections for the confidential personal information that ODA maintains and compliance with section 1347.15 of the Revised Code and the rules adopted pursuant to the authority provided by that chapter.
+The data privacy point of contact shall work with the chief privacy officer within the office of information technology in the department of administrative services to assist ODA with both the implementation of privacy protections for the confidential personal information that ODA maintains and compliance with section 1347.15 of the Revised Code and this chapter.

 (A) Responding to a public records request;